parthsarin/RandomSpotifySong/README.md

 This project allows you to play a random song from Spotify by looking up the top thirty songs for a random three-letter string (char schema) or commonly used word and picking one of them (word schema).

-To run the program, double click on `RandomSong.exe`.
-There is also a shortcut file which can be moved from the original folder.
+To run the program, double click on `RandomSpotifySong.bat`.
+There is also a shortcut file which can be moved from the original folder and runs the same as `RandomSpotifySong.bat`.

 The first time you run the program, it will prompt you for your username (and store that value locally) and then it should redirect you to a web browser and authenticate with Spotify.
 Once authenticated, you will be redirected to a `localhost` address that will probably not load.
 You should paste the url you are redirected to into the terminal.
 This authenticates the program with Spotify.

-## For using in other python programs:
+## For use in other python programs:

 The `RandomPlayer` class works is designed to work as per the following template: